mrecos/klrfome/README.md

 #### Model Evaluation

+Evaluating model on independent test data is very important for understanding the models ability to generalize to new observations.
+The `klrfome` package provides two functions to assist with this; `CM-quads()` and `metrics()`.
+In order to use these functions, the user needs to extract the sensitivity values output from `klr_raster_predict` at both site locations (preferably not those used to create the model) and a large number of random locations to sample the full distribution of sensitivities.
+The code below uses the simulated site locations, `raster::extract`, and `sampleRandom` to obtain these values.
+Once the values are put into a table and labelled as 1 or 0, the `CM-quads` function is applied to retrieve the True Positive, True Negative, False Positive, and False Negative values of the model at one or more probability thresholds.
+Choosing the appropriate threshold at which to classify a model into High, Moderate, and Low or Site-present vs. site-absent needs a good deal of consideration for both the intrinsic model quality and extrinsic model goals.
+Here I show how to evaluate the classification metrics at every `0.1` threshold between 0 and 1.
+The results from `CM_quads` (named for the four quadrants of the confusion matrix) are then evaluated with the `pROC::auc` and `klrfome::metrics` functions to calculate the metrics of choice.

 ``` r
 ### Make some polygons around the simulated site points.
 ### If all you have is points for sites, site radius can be an assumption